ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Background on secure computation

-\paragraph{Oblivious computation.} \camera{We say a computation is oblivious if its control flow and observable side effects (such as data access patterns and timing) are input-independent, so that a computing party learns nothing about input, output, or intermediate values.
-Obliviousness prevents data reconstruction attacks~\cite{DBLP:conf/ccs/GrubbsLMP18,10.1145/2810103.2813651,DBLP:conf/ndss/BlackstoneKM20,DBLP:conf/eurosp/KamaraKMSTY22,DBLP:journals/popets/KamaraKMDPT24} but has an inherent overhead compared to plaintext computation, as it requires transforming all data-dependent conditionals (if-then-else statements) into data-independent ones.
-For example, consider the expression \texttt{if a > b then c = a else d = b}.
-As written, a computing party (or adversary) could infer the relationship \texttt{a > b}, by observing whether memory location \texttt{c} or \texttt{d} was written to.
+\ours programs must be \textit{oblivious}.
+A computation is oblivious if its control flow and observable side effects (such as data access patterns and timing) are input-independent, so that a computing party learns nothing about input, output, or intermediate values.
+Obliviousness prevents data reconstruction attacks \cite{DBLP:conf/ccs/GrubbsLMP18,10.1145/2810103.2813651,DBLP:conf/ndss/BlackstoneKM20,DBLP:conf/eurosp/KamaraKMSTY22,DBLP:journals/popets/KamaraKMDPT24} but has an inherent overhead compared to plaintext computation, as it requires using worst-case sizes and transforming all data-dependent conditionals (if-then-else statements) into data-independent ones.
+For example, consider the expression

+As written, a computing party (or adversary) could infer the relationship \texttt{a > b} by observing whether memory location \texttt{c} or \texttt{d} was written to.
 Such expressions exist in relational analytics, e.g., in filters and \texttt{CASE} statements.
-To avoid leaking information about the data, \ours transforms and evaluates this expression as shown below:} \camera{Note that we now write to both memory locations, irrespective of the condition, and follow no data-dependent branches.
-In practice, \texttt{a}, \texttt{b}, \texttt{c}, and \texttt{d} are secret-shared values, and operators $*, +, -$ in the above listing correspond to secure functionalities provided by the underlying MPC protocol. }
+To avoid leaking information about the data, \ours transforms and evaluates this expression as shown below:

+We now write to both memory locations, irrespective of the condition, and follow no data-dependent branches.
+In practice, \texttt{a}, \texttt{b}, \texttt{c}, and \texttt{d} are secret-shared values, operator $>$ triggers a secure inequality protocol like the one described in \S\ref{sec:inequality-example}, and operators $\mathtt{*,+,-}$ correspond to secure functionalities provided by the underlying MPC protocol.